camling/slideshow/src/README.md

 # Public Library Events Slideshow
-A TypeScript based slideshow of events based off the Evanced Signups calender
+A TypeScript based slideshow of events using the the Evanced Signups calender API

 ## Installation / Usage